- Max Levchin is a software engineer and entrepreneur born in Ukraine in 1975. He moved to the U.S. in 1991.

 Core Visionary Award

-In 2015, Core Innovation Capital awarded Levchin their Core Visionary Award.
-Core’s Visionary Award is given to leaders in private enterprise who they believe are working to target society’s largest problems.
+In 2015, Core Innovation Capital awarded Levchin its Core Visionary Award.
+Core’s Visionary Award is given to leaders in private enterprises who they believe are working to target society’s largest problems.

 Great Immigrants Award